Skip to Content

 Royal Caribbean Cruise Director Interview – Daily Duties, Salary, and Career Progression

-If you have been on a cruise you have probably seen a member of staff called the cruise director on board.
+If you have been on a cruise you have probably seen a member of staff called the Cruise Director on board.
 You may be wondering who they are and what they do on board the ship.

 To answer these questions I interviewed a cruise director who has worked on multiple Royal Caribbean ships and surveyed past cruisers about how the cruise director affects their cruise experience.

-Both ocean and river cruises have cruise directors onboard who are sometimes referred to as ‘cruise hosts’.
 The cruise director is usually one of the most recognizable members of the cruise ship crew.

 What is a Cruise Director?

-A cruise director is a high ranking member of the cruise line staff who oversees the entertainment and activities happening on a cruise ship.
-The cruise director’s role is front-facing and the cruise director spends a lot of their day interacting with guests.
+A cruise director is a high-ranking member of the cruise line staff who oversees the entertainment and activities happening on a cruise ship.

 DO YOU REMEMBER CRUISE DIRECTOR

-I interviewed a friend of mine Daniel on my YouTube channel.
 Daniel has worked on multiple Royal Caribbean cruise ships as a cruise director.
-He had the following to say about his route to becoming a cruise director:
+He had the following to say about his route into the role:

-Cruise Director Interview: How Did You Become a Cruise Director?
+How Did You Become a Cruise Director?

 If you do want to be a cruise director they always hire somebody who has experience living and working on a cruise ship.